Akola-Mbey-Denis/personal-website/content/home/community.md

 **Tutoring:** I also spent sometime to tutor students in my community.
 During my time as a teaching assitant at the Department of Computer Engineering, I lead tutorial lessons in Computer Vision,and Computer Graphics.
 In these sessions,I helped the students to have a better grasp of core course concepts that were taught by my proffessors.

 **Volunteering:** I took part in a number of community give back iniatives during my time as a [Mastercard Foundation Scholar](https://mastercardfdn.org/all/scholars/).
-From teaching highschool students to blood donation campaigns.
+From teaching high school students to blood donation campaigns.
 I cherish every opportunity I have to give back to my community and I am looking forward to doing more.
-A

 Please feel free to reach out if you want to colloborate on something, I am always open to learning from other people's ideas.